 The Criminal Justice program prepares students for careers with city, state, federal, private, and other criminal justice agencies.
 While the NCTC program is designed primarily for entry-level law enforcement, many students choose courses that lead to careers in other areas of the Criminal Justice system, such as public safety communications, corrections, and probation work.

-While the program provides pre-employment education for students who want to enter the field of criminal justice at the end of two years with an Associate of Science degree, Northland also provides an Associate of Arts degree that transfers to a four-year institution.
+While the program provides pre-employment education for students who want to enter the field of criminal justice at the end of two years with an Associate in Applied Science degree, Northland also provides an Associate of Arts degree that transfers to a four-year institution.

 The Criminal Justice program is certified by the Minnesota Board of Peace Officer Standards and Training (POST).
 After completing the skills training (also offered on the Northland campus) and completing a degree, students are eligible to take the state POST exam.

 Graduates are finding employment with Federal Law Enforcement agencies, State Patrol, State Conservation, County Sheriffs' departments, City Police departments, Dispatchers, Correctional Officers, and Security Guards.

 According to CAREERwise, the median hourly pay as a Police and Sheriff's Patrol Officers in the state of Minnesota is $29.78 per hour.
 The employment outlook through 2024 is expected to grow approximately 2.5%, a high-growth career.